 Each qualified beneficiary has an independent election right for COBRA coverage.
 For example, if there is a choice among types of coverage, each qualified beneficiary who is eligible for continuation coverage is entitled to make a separate election among the types of coverage.
-Thus, a spouse or dependent child is entitled to elect continuation coverage even if the covered employee does not make that election.
-A spouse or dependent child may elect different coverage from that chosen by the employee.
+Thus, a spouse/civil union partner/domestic partner or dependent child is entitled to elect continuation coverage even if the covered employee does not make that election.
+A spouse/civil union partner/domestic partner or dependent child may elect different coverage from that chosen by the employee.